 Practical Skills: Students will improve their abilities to: think critically, voice their opinion on scientific topics, develop and implement scientific projects, use tools to measure and map abiotic and biotic habitat features, identify species, collect and analyze data, perform data management and analysis in R, communicate scientific findings and be both a team player and an independent thinker.

-Prerequisites: Third year standing in biology or permission of the instructor(s).
-An introductory course in ecology or environmental science is recommended but not required.
+Prerequisites: Third year standing in biology, environment science or related life science or permission of the instructor(s).
+An introductory course in ecology or environmental science and in stats is recommended but not required.

 Physical Requirements: This course involves activities that require moderate physical exertion, including at least one hike (~4 hours round trip) on wet, muddy and uneven trails.
 Field trips to remote locations will involve shorter hikes, boat landings, lifting of bulky field equipment (generally less than 20 lbs), snorkeling, and lots of time spent in the slippery and uneven intertidal, bog and forest.
 There will be at least one camping trip that requires carrying food and gear.